crossplane/crossplane/design/design-doc-terraform-code-generation.md

 ## Background

-Managed resources are granular, high fidelity Crossplane representations of a resource in an external system - i.e. resources that are managed by Crossplane.
+Managed resources are granular, high fidelity Crossplane representations of a resource in an external system.
 A provider extends Crossplane by installing controllers for new kinds of managed resources.
-Providers typically group conceptually related managed resources;
-for example the AWS provider installs support for AWS managed resources like RDSInstance and S3Bucket.
+Providers typically group conceptually related managed resources; for example the AWS provider installs support for AWS managed resources like RDSInstance and S3Bucket.

-Crossplane community has been developing providers in Go to add support for the services they need.
+Crossplane community has been developing providers in Go to add support for the services they need since the inception of the project.
 However, the development process can be cumbersome for some and sometimes just the sheer number of managed resources needed can be way too many for one to develop one by one.
-In order to address this issue, we have come up with several solutions like [crossplane-tools][crossplane-tools] for simple generic code generation and integrating to code generator pipeline of AWS Controllers for Kubernetes project to generate fully-fledged resources, albeit still need manual additions to make sure corner cases are handled.
+In order to address this issue, we have come up with several solutions like [crossplane-tools][crossplane-tools] for simple generic code generation and integrating to code generator pipeline of [AWS Controllers for Kubernetes][ack-codegen] project to generate fully-fledged resources, albeit still need manual additions to make sure corner cases are handled.

-The main challenge with the code generation efforts is that the corresponding APIs are usually not as consistent, hence need resource specific logic to be implemented manually.
+The main challenge with the code generation efforts is that the corresponding APIs are usually not as consistent since each API is usually developed by a different group in the organization.
+Hence we need resource specific logic to be implemented manually.
 However, we are not alone in this space.
 Terraform community has been building declarative API for many infrastructure services handling those corner cases.
 As Crossplane community, we'd like to build on top of the shoulders of the